Patricia Baines

 Patricia S E Baines (born 1944), is a female former swimmer who competed for England.

-Swimming career
+Biography

-She represented England in 110 yards butterfly, at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+Baines represented the England team at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+She competed in the 110 yards butterfly event.

 Swimming for the Stoke Newington Swimming Club at the ASA National British Championships she became the 110 yards butterfly in 1962 at Blackpool.